DaviAlcanfor/DaviAlcanfor/README.md

 ### 👨‍💻 About Me

-I'm **Davi**, a Data Analyst from 🇧🇷 Brazil working at **PicPay**, where I build hybrid time series forecasting models (Prophet + LightGBM) running at ~100M daily transaction scale.
+I'm Davi, a Data Analyst from 🇧🇷 Brazil working at PicPay, where I handle BI reporting, process automation, and time series forecasting with hybrid ML models.
+Outside of data, I also build full-stack projects — from REST APIs to frontend interfaces.

-I recently published **[HybridTS](https://pypi.org/project/hybridts/)** — an open-source Python library wrapping that production architecture into a reusable, extensible package.
+I recently published **[HybridTS](https://pypi.org/project/hybridts/)** — an open-source Python library for hybrid time series forecasting, combining Prophet and LightGBM.

 ---